Fellows are nominated by the Council for their outstanding contribution to the industry.

 The Horticulturist journal

-Receive a copy of our journal, issued 3 times a year currently, free of charge, written specifically for our members to keep them informed of current events and articles of interest
+View the full pdf copy of our journal, currently issued three times a year, written specifically for our members to keep them informed of current events and articles of interest

 The CIH is the only body representing horticulture that is currently awarding chartered status, one which for me was well worth the effort of the process of applying for the chartered qualification.